Homepolish/homepolish-2018/README.md

 # Docroot and Database setup

-Download or clone the WordPress repo from https://github.com/WordPress/WordPress.git and copy all the files ~~EXCEPT for the wp-content directory~~ to the homepolish-2018 directory.
+Download or clone the WordPress repo from https://github.com/WordPress/WordPress.git and copy all the files to the homepolish-2018 directory.
 We don't keep WordPress under version control; it's updated by WP Engine and we keep all of our wp-content files in the wp-content-2018 directory.

 Open wp-config-hp.php and and enter your database username, password, etc, then save the file as wp-config.php.
 Do not modify wp-config-hp.php itself.
 Your new wp-config.php file is not under version control.